… a summary of two of the Master’s Programs on the Atlas

 Applied Projects: Yes – the Capstone project.

-Courses Offered: The full list of 2016-17 MGA core and elective courses offered by the School, with brief course summaries, can be found at http://munkschool.utoronto.ca/mga/courses/mga-courses (accessed 20 January 2017).
+Courses Offered: The full list of 2018-19 MPP core and elective courses offered by the School, with brief course summaries, can be found at http://publicpolicy.utoronto.ca/programs/master-of-public-policy-program/mpp-courses/ (accessed 7 October 2018).
+The full list of 2018-19 MGA core and elective courses offered by the School, with brief course summaries, can be found at https://munkschool.utoronto.ca/mga/courses/mga-courses (accessed 7 October 2018).
 With permission, students can also select graduate-level courses offered by other units at the University of Toronto.
-The courses offered by the School of Public Policy and Governance have been assigned to Atlas subjects in the map below.
+These courses have been assigned to Atlas subjects in the two course maps below.
 Required courses are indicated by (R).
 Where the required course has two options, they are both designated with (R/2) and where there are four options they are designated by (R/4).
-Courses used by the Atlas as Illustrative Courses are marked with an asterisk (*).
+Courses used by the Atlas as Specimen Courses are marked with an asterisk (*).

 Course Outlines and Syllabi Online: The School does not post its syllabi on its website.